 The creation of an effect line corresponds to a new row in your effects table.
 Below we show you how this works and what you need to pay attention to.

-Note: A new effect must be created at project level as an effect line, but can only be edited at measure level!
+Note: A new effect must be created in the budgeting sektion of the administration center as an effect line, but can only be edited at measure level!

 The procedure is very simple.
 Follow the steps below.

 - Click the budgeting tab in the administration center and select the desired budgeting via the pencil icon on the right.

 - Click on the plus symbol to create a new effect line.

 - In the effect line you have to name the effect and assign it to a category (e.g. P&L, Balance Sheet/Cash, KPI or a specially created one) before you can save it.

 - In the next step, you can enter more information about the calculation unit, calculation methods over time (horizontal), the project tree (vertical) and the target trend of the effect.
 Falcon takes over the entire calculation logic for you.

 You can adjust the following for individual effects at project level in the effects grid:

 - Category: P&L, Cash/Balance Sheet, KPI or a specially created category

 - Name: Name of the new effect line